jjshoots/PyFlyt/docs_source/documentation/core/aviary.md

 ```

 Here, we spawn three drones, a `Rocket`, a `QuadX` and a `Fixedwing`, at three different positions.
-Each of the drones has different options.
+Each drone has different spawn options.

-## Accessing Individual Drones
+### Accessing Individual Drones

-All drones are stored within a `drones` attribute (very creatively named).
+All drones are stored within a (very creatively named) `drones` attribute.
 This allows raw access for any `drone` from outside the `aviary`.

 ```python